luispedro/jug/docs/tutorial.rst

 You can obtain the final results of your computation by setting up a task that saves them to disk and loading them from there.
 If the results of your computation are simple enough, this might be the simplest way.

-Another way, which is also the way to access the intermediate results if you want them, is to run the jug script and then call the *load()* method on Tasks.
+Another way, which is also the way to access the intermediate results if you want them, is to run the jug script and then access the *result* property of the Task object.
 For example,

 ::